phette23/c4l16-cli-workshop/archiving-exercise/instructions.md

 # Command line tools for archivists

-There are numerous ways archivists can benefit from command line tools.
+There are numerous ways archivists can benefit from using command line tools.
 In particular, the exercises below will cover conversion of file formats and character encodings, batch renaming of files, searching for files and text within them, and making quick edits to text files.
 Parts of the [cataloger](https://github.com/csheldonhess/c4l16-cli-workshop/tree/master/cataloging-exercise) and [web developer](https://github.com/csheldonhess/c4l16-cli-workshop/tree/master/webdev-exercise) exercises will likely be of interest, too; be sure to check those out after you're finished here!

 Also, a reminder: the workshop leaders are here to help.
 Put up a sticky note if you need help, or feel free to ask others who are working on the same exercise!
 We wrote all of this out so you'd have it to refer to later, but we _want_ to help while you've got us!
 If anything's unclear or confusing, let us know!